derailed/popeye/README.md

 The Summary section provides a **Popeye Score** based on the sanitization pass on the given cluster.

-## Supported Resources

-This initial drop only supports a handful of resources.
-More will be added soon...

-* Node
-* Namespace
-* Pod
-* Service

 ## Known Issues

 This initial drop is brittle.
 Popeye will most likely blow up...

 * You're running older versions of Kubernetes.
 Popeye works best Kubernetes 1.13+.
-* You don't have enough RBAC fu to manage your cluster (see RBAC section below)
+* You don't have enough RBAC fu to manage your cluster (see RBAC section)
 * Your cluster does not run a metric server.

-## RBAC POW!

-In order for Popeye to do his work, the signed in user must have enough oomph to get/list the resources mentioned above as well as metrics-server get/list access.

 ## Disclaimer